JoffreyLGT/joffreylgt.github.io/src/content/blog/fr/post-1.md

 ---
-title: Post 1 Français
+title: Post 1 Français hello world how are you doing
 publishDate: 2020-03-02 00:00:00
 img: ../assets/stock-1.jpg
 img_alt: Iridescent ripples of a bright blue and pink liquid
 description: |
   We designed a whodunnit-style game to introduce Markdown formatting.
 Suspense — suspicion — syntax!
 We designed a whodunnit-style game to introduce Markdown formatting.
 Suspense — suspicion — syntax!
 We designed a whodunnit-style game to introduce Markdown formatting
-tags:
+categories:
   - Design
   - Dev
   - User Testing
+tags:
+  - Machine learning
+  - Tensorflow
 ---
+# Level-one heading
 ## Level-two heading

 > Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn.